qshan/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 ever need to access this bucket manually if there is a failure in AGFI creation in Amazon's backend.

-Naming rules: this must be all lowercase and you should stick to letters and numbers.
+Naming rules: this must be all lowercase and you should stick to letters and numbers ([a-z0-9]).

 The first time you try to run a build, the FireSim manager will try to create the bucket you name here.
 If the name is unavailable, it will complain and you